 If your aim is to achieve a consistent, moderate workout, you may want to target roughly a 10 strain for your exercise.
 Here’s how long it takes WHOOP members on average to get their strain up to 10 for each of these activities:

 Using the above graphic as a guide, if you’d like to get in a modest workout in half an hour or so, running is a smart choice.
-On the other hand, if you have an hour to fill, walking or tennis might impact your body similarly.
+On the other hand, if you have an hour to fill, walking might impact your body similarly.

 You can gain a deeper knowledge of how unfamiliar workouts and activities affect your body by tracking them with the WHOOP Strain Coach.
 It recommends optimal strain goals, shows your strain building in real time, and also displays your live heart rate, average heart rate, and calories burned as you exercise.